Traditionally, insurance companies considered LASIK eye surgery an elective surgery. This means it’s not a medical necessity.

-Here is an overview of what they offer:
+Here is an overview of what different insurance plans offer:

 Under this plan, members will not pay more than $1,800 per eye for conventional LASIK or $2,300 per eye for custom LASIK.
 Enhancements or touch-ups are included at no additional cost.

 They also offer $800 off a custom LASIK treatment, but you cannot combine this with other discounts.
 You get free lifetime enhancements on most LASIK procedures.

-According to Davis Vision, their members pay under $1,000 per eye for traditional LASIK and $1,400 per eye for custom LASIK.
+According to Davis Vision, their members pay less than $1,000 per eye for traditional LASIK.
+They pay about $1,400 per eye for custom LASIK.
 QualSight has an extensive network of about 1,000 LASIK surgeons to choose from.

 The discounts are similar to Davis Vision’s offerings.
 MESVision also works with LASIKPlus, which is another LASIK provider network.
 LASIKPlus offers $800 off or up to 20 percent off certain LASIK procedures.

 Spectera vision insurance is offered through United Health Care.
 They also partner with QualSight to provide their LASIK discounts.
 You may receive 40 to 50 percent off traditional LASIK surgery.

-Can I Use My FSA or HSA for LASIK
+Can I Use My FSA or HSA for LASIK?